swjo/PenDots/README.md

 ###Version 2.0

-For the second version an explicit material was added to improve the visual appearance.
+For the second version, an explicit material was added to improve the visual appearance.

 >Take a squared piece of paper and a white candle.
 Draw a line in any direction.
 After a while turn right.
 Keep on drawing an turn right again.
 Repeat this action serval times without removing the candle from the paper.